 Additional resources you may wish to explore to learn more about living in Red Deer and central Alberta:

 - Tourism Red Deer

 We understand that moving yourself and your family is a big decision.
 Red Deer Polytechnic may reimburse new employees who have been offered permanent employment for reasonable moving expenses they incurred, to assist in reducing the financial impact of relocating.
-Reimbursement of relocation expenses must be discussed prior to an individual accepting an offer of employment and is offered in accordance with College policy.
+Reimbursement of relocation expenses must be discussed prior to an individual accepting an offer of employment and is offered in accordance with the Polytechnic's policy.
 The employment contract will indicate an employee’s eligibility for reimbursement.

 In order to reassure successful candidates that you made the right decision to come to Red Deer Polytechnic, our onboarding program is designed to provide you with the tools and information you need to transition into Red Deer Polytechnic and become a high performing contributor.
 It is a shared responsibility between People and Culture, division leaders, supervisors and you.

 To start your onboarding, below are hyperlinks to some forms you will need to complete and bring with you on your first day of employment.
 Once you arrive on campus, you will be provided with further information on our onboarding program.

 Welcome Onboarding Session